Black Cartoon Characters: Icons, History, and Impact

 Bow (She-Ra and the Princesses of Power)

-The reboot of She-Ra reimagined Bow as a black character (specifically mixed race with two dads).
-He is the heart of the show—the master of technology and friendship.
-Unlike the macho warriors of the 80s, Bow is allowed to be soft, emotional, and loving.
+The She-Ra reboot reimagined Bow as a Black character, specifically a mixed-race kid with two loving dads.
+He is the emotional heart of the show, the master of tech and friendship.
+Unlike the macho warriors of the 80s original, Bow is allowed to be soft, openly caring, and a little goofy, which is its own kind of progress.

-- Mr. T – Mister T: The cartoon version of the 80s icon.
+• Mr. T in Mister T: the cartoon version of the 80s icon, complete with the catchphrases.

-- Dr. Facilier – The Princess and the Frog: One of the best Disney villains ever.
+• Dr. Facilier in The Princess and the Frog: one of the best Disney villains in years, dripping with style and menace.

 What really stands out to me looking back is how many of these characters carried weight beyond their shows.
 Gerald Johanssen was not just Arnold’s best friend.
 He was the storyteller, the cultural historian of the block.
 Susie Carmichael was not just the nice kid.
 She was talented, confident, and never reduced to a punchline.
 At the time, that kind of representation felt rare, especially in kids animation.